This post may contain affiliate links. Please read my disclosure for more information.

 The difference between blog descriptions and blog post descriptions

 You should note that your blog’s description will differ from the descriptions for each of your blog posts.
 But, both are still examples of meta descriptions.
+Blog post descriptions however are done for each individual blog post.

 Related post: 15 Blog Post Ideas for Beginners